COVID-19 implications for financial reporting and audit: Frequently asked questions (FAQs)

 See Media Release (20-157MR) Focuses for financial reporting under COVID-19 conditions (7 July 2020), Media Release (20-325MR) ASIC highlights focus areas for 31 December 2020 financial reports under COVID-19 conditions (15 December 2020) and Media Release (21-129MR) ASIC highlights focus areas for 30 June 2021 financial reports under COVID-19 conditions.

 Factors to consider in relation to asset values, liabilities and assessments on solvency and going concern may include:

-- business and economic factors
+- business and domestic or international economic factors

 - industry specific factors

 - exposures to overseas operations, transactions and currencies

 - short-term versus long-term conditions

 - the availability, distribution and take up of COVID-19 vaccines